 On October 30, 1938, during radio broadcast of “The War of the Worlds,” local residents, and a nationwide audience, heard that an alien spacecraft had landed in Grover’s Mill (a farming village in West Windsor, NJ), Martians had emerged and they were going to invade the United States.
 Although the broadcast was a radio drama based on H.G.
 Wells’ 1898 novel “The War of the Worlds,” many people believed it was a factual newscast, which sparked widespread panic and media outrage.
-Today, a monument stands near Grover’s Mill Pond in Van Nest Park to commemorate this infamous and exciting historic event.
+A monument was installed many years later near Grover’s Mill Pond in Van Nest Park to commemorate this infamous and exciting historic event.

 About West Windsor, NJ & WWAC